- Infrastructural theory of human language and its origins

 - Oller, D. K., & Eilers, R. E. (1988).
 The role of audition in infant babbling.
 Child Development, 59, 441 449.
 Abstract: The traditional belief that audition plays only a minor role in infant vocal development depends upon evidence that deaf infants produce the same kinds of babbling sounds as hearing infants.
 Evidence in support of this position has been very limited.
 A more extensive comparison of vocal development in deaf and hearing infants indicates that the traditional belief is in error.
 Well-formed syllable production is established in the first 10 months of life by hearing infants but not by deaf infants, indicating that audition plays an important role in vocal development.
 The difference between babbling in the deaf and hearing is apparent if infant vocal sounds are observed from a metaphonological perspective, a view that takes account of the articulatory/acoustic patterns of speech sounds in all mature spoken languages.

 - Eilers, R. E., & Oller, D. K. (1994).
-Infant vocalizations and the early diagnosis of severe hearing impairment.
+Infant vocalizations and the early diagnosis of severe hard of hearing.
 Journal of Pediatrics, 124, 199-203.
-Abstract: To determine whether late onset of canonical babbling could be used as a criterion to determine risk of hearing impairment, we obtained vocalization samples longitudinally from 94 infants with normal hearing and 37 infants with severe to profound hearing impairment.
+Abstract: To determine whether late onset of canonical babbling could be used as a criterion to determine risk of hard of hearing, we obtained vocalization samples longitudinally from 94 infants with normal hearing and 37 infants with severe to profound hard of hearing.
 Parents were instructed to report the onset of canonical babbling (the production of well-formed syllables such as "da," "na," "bee," "yaya").
 Verification that the infants were producing canonical syllables was collected in laboratory audio recordings.
 Infants with normal hearing produced canonical vocalizations before 11 months of age (range, 3 to 10 months; mode, 7 months); infants who were deaf failed to produce canonical syllables until 11 months of age or older, often well into the third year of life (range, 11 to 49 months; mode, 24 months).
 The correlation between age at onset of the canonical stage and age at auditory amplification was 0.68, indicating that early identification and fitting of hearing aids is of significant benefit to infants learning language.
-The fact that there is no overlap in the distribution of the onset of canonical babbling between infants with normal hearing and infants with hearing impairment means that the failure of otherwise healthy infants to produce canonical syllables before 11 months of age should be considered a serious risk factor for hearing impairment and, when observed, should result in immediate referral for audiologic evaluation.
+The fact that there is no overlap in the distribution of the onset of canonical babbling between infants with normal hearing and infants with hard of hearing means that the failure of otherwise healthy infants to produce canonical syllables before 11 months of age should be considered a serious risk factor for hard of hearing and, when observed, should result in immediate referral for audiologic evaluation.

 - Belardi, K., Watson, L. R., Faldowski, R. A., Hazlett, H., Crais, E. R., Baranek, G. T., McComish, C., Patten, E., Oller, D. K. (2017).
 A retrospective video analysis of canonical babbling and volubility in infants with Fragile-X syndrome at 9-12 months of age.
 Journal of Autism and Developmental Disorders, 47(4), 1193-1206. doi: 10.1007/s10803-017-3033-4.
 Abstract: An infant’s vocal capacity develops significantly during the first year of life.
 Research suggests early measures of pre-speech development, such as canonical babbling and volubility, can differentiate typical versus disordered development.
 This study offers a new contribution by comparing early vocal development in 10 infants with Fragile X syndrome and 14 with typical development.
 Results suggest infants with Fragile X syndrome produce fewer syllables and have significantly lower canonical babbling ratios compared to infants who are typically developing.
 Furthermore, the particular measures of babbling were strong predictors of group membership, adding evidence regarding the possible utility of these markers in early identification.